Rock13.com

 Technically, Rock13.com was originally created with Tripod's online page wizard about January 1998.
 But essentially none of the original mark-up remains.
 More on the history of Rock13.com below.
 Anyhow, here's some tools I use (or used) and recommend to any web author.

-Note Tab - freeware/shareware
+Note Tab - freeware / shareware

-IrfanView - freeware/postcardware
+IrfanView - freeware / postcardware

 ActivePerl

 ActivePerl is ActiveState's binary distribution of Perl.
-They have many binaries available that may be preferrable to compiling your own.
+They have many binaries available that may be preferable to compiling your own.
 I found it easy to install on Win95 (with the upgrades), WinME, Windows 2000, and XP were just as simple.
 The Linux machines I've used all head Perl included so I didn't have to bother.

 Some things once implemented in Perl CGI are perhaps more efficiently accomplished with PHP but Perl is a very useful language for more than just creating dynamic web pages.
 For more on my exploits in Perl see Webhelp: Perl.
-And if your server is running mod_perl, as many do, then the performance advantage is minimized (the more important factor being which tool lets you get the job done more efficiently).
+And if your server is running mod_perl, as many do, then the performance advantage of PHP is minimized (the more important factor being which tool lets you get the job done more efficiently).

 Apache